Sahithya2003/RF_blog/_posts/2025-06-05-phasedarrays.md

 - **FR4 losses**: Real materials aren’t perfect.
 - **Static diode modeling**: I used ideal switches, not full nonlinear models.
 - **Reflector spacing**: λ/5 is sensitive.
 A mm off can mess things up.

+PS: Yeah, I placed my antenna the other way around — so in all my polar plots, what should’ve been 0° shows up at 180°, and +30° shows up at 150°.
+But you get it right?
+180 − 180 = 0°, and 180 − 150 = 30°.
+Math still maths.
+Beam still beams.
+We move.

 ### What These Results Show